CORONAVIRUS (COVID-19) UPDATE

 Ellen is the Firm Administrator for Sloan & Feller.
 She was born in Grafton, New South Wales, Australia.
 Ellen moved to New York in 2011 and is now a permanent resident.

 She has a background in Business Administration and is responsible for managing the administrative operations of the firm, marketing the Firm’s legal services and handling the entire Firm’s billing and collections.
 In addition, Ellen assists our attorneys with managing their busy schedules, coordinating meetings and communicating with clients.

 Her incredible organizational skills keep our team running smoothly.
-Ellen is the friendly voice that our customers have grown so accustomed to hearing when calling Sloan & Feller, and she takes great pleasure in making sure they are each taken care of.
+Ellen is the friendly voice that our clients have grown so accustomed to hearing when calling Sloan & Feller, and she takes great pleasure in making sure they are each taken care of.

 Contact Sloan & Feller